 Once orders are received and booked into backlog, there is a risk that we may not recognize revenue in the near term or at all.
-The COVID-19 pandemic has adversely impacted the pace at which the backlog converts to revenue.
+The COVID-19 pandemic and the ongoing recovery from the COVID-19 pandemic has adversely impacted the pace at which the backlog converts to revenue.
 This is primarily the result of delays in the timing of deliveries and installations in fiscal 2020 through 2022 caused by the COVID-19 pandemic, which resulted in decreased revenue for these periods.
-These delays in deliveries and installations as a result of the COVID-19 pandemic and its effects on the global economic environment may continue, to some degree, through the remainder of calendar year 2024, which could have a negative impact on our revenue during such period.
+These delays in deliveries and installations as a result of the COVID-19 pandemic and the ongoing recovery from the COVID-19 pandemic as well as its effects on the global economic environment have occurred and may continue, to some degree, through the remainder of calendar year 2024, which could have a negative impact on our revenue during such period.
 Factors that may affect whether these orders become revenue (or are cancelled or deemed aged-out and reflected as a reduction in net orders) and the timing of revenue include:

-- economic or political instability, including volatility related to the current global economic environment and the COVID-19 pandemic; - delays in the customer obtaining or inability of a customer to obtain funding or financing; - delays in construction at the customer site and delays in installation; - delays in the customer obtaining or inability of such customer to obtain local or foreign regulatory approvals such as certificates of need in certain states or Class A or Class B user licenses in China; - the terms of the applicable sales and service contracts of the CyberKnife and TomoTherapy platforms; and - the proportion of revenue attributable to orders placed by our distributors, which may be more difficult to forecast due to factors outside our control
+- economic or political instability, including volatility related to the current global economic environment and the ongoing recovery from the COVID-19 pandemic; - delays in the customer obtaining or inability of a customer to obtain funding or financing; - delays in construction at the customer site and delays in installation; - delays in the customer obtaining or inability of such customer to obtain local or foreign regulatory approvals such as certificates of need in certain states or Class A or Class B user licenses in China; - the terms of the applicable sales and service contracts of the CyberKnife and TomoTherapy platforms; and - the proportion of revenue attributable to orders placed by our distributors, which may be more difficult to forecast due to factors outside our control